exoplatform/platform-public-distributions/plf-tomcat-resources/src/main/resources/README.txt

 (*) only on Express and Enterprise editions

 -----------------------------
-Deployment of acme website, ide extension
+Deployment of acme website
 -----------------------------

 When eXo Platform server is already started and you would like to install acme/ide extension, you need to follow the steps below:
 * Stop eXo Platform server
 * Install acme/ide extension with the extension script
-* Set the variable "acme.portalConfig.metadata.override"/"ide.portalConfig.metadata.override" as true while deploying acme/ide extension respectively.
+* Set the variable "acme.portalConfig.metadata.override" as true while deploying acme extension.
 This can be done by one of the two ways:
 ** Use configuration.properties:
   In this file, you uncomment the line of this parameter ** Use customization configuration script: